 First, the calculation looks similar to the one I did already in my article about seller lead generation.

 She needs to aim for $12,500 monthly in gross commissions ($150,000 divided by 12).

 Suppose again we will have a buyers’ market in 2023 and a decrease in home prices of 4%.

 The 4% comes from Ivy Zelman, who predicted the 2008 housing crisis, by the way (source).

 Since the average home price in 2022 is $348,000 (source), an applied 4% would result in $334,080.

 Thus, per transaction, Jenna would make $8,352 per buyer client.

 The average commission is roughly 5%, and we assume that 50% of that goes to her broker.
 So, the calculation would be $334,080 x 5% x 50%.

-In contrast to the similar calculation I did in my article about seller lead generation, this time, we have one more month to run a working buyer lead gen campaign.
+In contrast to the similar calculation I did in my article about seller lead generation, we have one more month to run a working buyer lead gen campaign this time.